310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% endbubble %}

 {% bubble Tetora sigh2 %}
-Sorry, Taichou.[^] I tried to rake up my brain with anythin’ I know of school dramas, and give advice to Taishou…
+Sorry, Taichou.[^3] I tried to rake up my brain with anythin’ I know of school dramas, and give advice to Taishou…

 But I don’t watch dramas at all, so I don’t really know how it goes.